• Skip to primary navigation

 • Crack the egg in a small bowel and scramble.
 Then have your filling in a bowl nearby.

 • Place 1 sheet of spring roll wrapper onto your board and have it in a diamond shape instead of a square.
 Dip your finger in the egg wash and paint the top of the wrapper at the tip.
-Add a heaping tablespoon of filling into the center of the wrapper and spread to about 4 in width.

 • Fold the bottom portion over the filling and smooth it over the filling to shape the spring roll.
 Then fold the left and right sides up against the filling and smooth over.
 Then roll upwards until sealed.